JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

     how it works.

-In the typical case, where [`LearnAPI.data_interface`](@ref) is not overloaded, the alternative data representations must implement the MLUtils.jl `getobs/numobs` interface for observation subsampling, which is generally all a user or meta-algorithm will need, before passing the data on to `fit`/`predict`, as you would the original data.
+In the typical case, where [`LearnAPI.data_interface`](@ref) is not overloaded, the alternative data representations must implement the MLCore.jl `getobs/numobs` interface for observation subsampling, which is generally all a user or meta-algorithm will need, before passing the data on to `fit`/`predict`, as you would the original data.